 10) Customization of the Customer Experience

-Customization of the customer experience will be a major player in marketing in 2023.
+Customization of the customer experience will be a major player in marketing.
 Companies will utilize data to find out as much as they can about their customers to create tailored marketing content, from email campaigns to Instagram posts.
 The customer experience will be unique and specialized based on the customer's unique buyer's journey.
 Data will continue to be king and help companies create the best-customized customer experience.

 Sumeer Kaur, Founder & CEO, Lashkaraa